brian-arnold/brian-arnold.github.io/pages/about/about.md

 I'm a data scientist at Princeton University, formerly in Computer Science and currently in Ecology and Evolutionary Biology.
 I'm also affiliated with the [Center for Statistics and Machine Learning](https://csml.princeton.edu/).

-My interests and expertise are in software engineering, statistics, machine learning, and analyzing large datasets ***carefully***, using numerous sanity checks such as data visualizations and software tests.
+My interests and expertise are in software engineering, statistics, machine learning, and analyzing large datasets ***carefully*** by frequently using sanity checks such as data visualizations and software tests.

-As a departmental data scientist, I primarily do collaborative research, rotating among labs and queueing projects via networking within the department.
-Additionally, I
+As a departmental data scientist, I primarily do collaborative research by rotating among labs (~4 month terms) and queueing projects via networking within the department.
+I also

 - teach workshops
 - mentor individual students or postdocs